RathodAnilT/PHP-Tutorial/README.md

 ## PHP Global Variables - Superglobals
 - Superglobals were introduced in PHP 4.1.0, and are built-in variables that are always available in all scopes.

+## PHP Global Variables - Superglobals
+- Some predefined variables in PHP are "superglobals", which means that they are always accessible, regardless of scope - and you can access them from any function, class or file without having to do anything special.